DaniFdezAlvarez/classrank/experimentation/doc/dbpedia/README.md

 # Experimenting with DBpedia
-We have applied ClassRank over the English chapter of DBpedia and compare the results with many other centrality metrics.
-All the obtained results are available in this repository.
+We have applied ClassRank over the English chapter of DBpedia and compared the results with many other centrality metrics.
 The dump files used can be dowloaded in the following links:

 * [Mapping based objects](http://downloads.dbpedia.org/2016-10/core-i18n/en/mappingbased_objects_en.ttl.bz2)
 * [Infobox properties](http://downloads.dbpedia.org/2016-10/core-i18n/en/infobox_properties_en.ttl.bz2)